-- ✓ incentive remuneration is linked to the achievement of access gates aimed at measuring the Bank's financial capacity in light of the risk inherent in the assets held (Total Capital Ratio) and the short-term resilience of its liquidity risk profile (Liquidity Coverage Ratio); - ✓ malus and claw-back mechanisms based on criteria of propriety and compliance with regulations and respect for sustainability issues; - ✓ Balanced Scorecards ensure the transparency of information by providing a target record, including a detailed description of the same, any notes and comments, the calculation criteria applicable, the control owner and the source of control, as well as the criteria adopted to reweight them, where appropriate; - ✓ remuneration plans are consistent with the policies approved by the General Shareholders' Meeting and the overall amount of remuneration (ratio of the variable to fixed component) was found to be compliant with established parameters; - ✓ the self-assessment process aimed at identifying "Key Personnel" was defined and properly implemented; - ✓ the corporate functions, including control functions, involved in the process showed an effective level of integration and understanding of their tasks; - ✓ the disclosure and reporting obligations established by Bank of Italy regulations have been fulfilled.
+- the remuneration and incentive model is properly linked to the achievement of access gates aimed at measuring the Bank's capital in relation to the risk inherent in the assets held (Total Capital Ratio) and its liquidity risk profile (Liquidity Coverage Ratio); - all forms of remuneration comply with the Company's objectives and values, including sustainable finance, internal fairness, consistency, propriety, meritocracy and performance.
+Environmental, risk and governance (ESG) factors are considered and observed; - > Balanced Scorecards ensure the transparency of information by providing a target record, including a detailed description of the same, any notes and comments, the calculation criteria applicable and the assignment criteria.
+They also specify the control and approval owner; - > remuneration plans are consistent with the remuneration policies approved by the General Shareholders' Meeting and the overall amount of remuneration (ratio of the variable to fixed component) was found to be compliant with established parameters; - > the malus and claw-back mechanisms were duly incorporated in the Policies; - > the self-assessment process aimed at identifying "Key Personnel" was defined and properly implemented; - > the corporate functions, including control functions, involved in the remuneration process showed an effective level of integration and understanding of their tasks; - the disclosure and reporting obligations established by Bank of Italy regulations have been fulfilled; - > the regulatory framework is adequate to ensure sound and prudent management.